-A lintel is a very common part of buildings.
+A lintel is a pervasive part of buildings.
 Whenever we want to create an opening like doors & windows in the building, we use lintel above the opening as a simple solution.

 Although lintel construction is simple and it is very commonly used, we are here to describe the theoretical definition of the lintel.